euronovate/ENMobileSDK-Android/ENMobileSdk/readme.md

-	viewerDidClose -> when user closed viewer(abort,confirm,exit) we also return a guid or path with document status viewerIsIdle --> when the viewer is in standby so user does not do any action settingsChanged --> when the user goes into the settings and makes changes }
+	viewerDidClose -> when user closed viewer(abort,confirm,exit) we also return a guid or path with document status viewerIsIdle --> when the viewer is in standby so user does not do any action settingsChanged --> when the user goes into the settings and makes changes didSignDocument --> when a signature is successfully applied to a document abortedDocument --> when the document has been aborted on SoftServer closedDocument --> when the document has been closed on SoftServer cancelledDocument --> when the signature flow has been canceled }
 ```